Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-We evaluated several metrics to compare the performance of the correction methods against the exact posterior distribution.
-These metrics included the percentage of overlap between corrected and exact posterior density \citep{Pastore2019}, with higher values indicating greater similarity between the two distributions.
-We also considered the Bayes factor test for conditional independence using the Savage-Dickey density ratio \citep{Heck2018,Mulder2020}.
-The value of this ratio depends on the height of the posterior density at the null hypothesis' value and provides a local measure of agreement between corrected and exact posterior density.
-Additionally, we analyzed the ratio of posterior standard deviations which offers a relative comparison of the uncertainty of posterior densities.
-Finally, we examined the effective sample size (ESS) and runtime (in seconds) for each method, measuring, respectively, the amount of independent information contained in the posterior samples and the computational cost required to generate them.
-We introduce each of these metrics in the following paragraphs.
+We evaluate several metrics to compare the performance of the correction methods against the exact posterior distribution.
+These include the percentage of overlap between corrected and exact posterior densities \citep{Pastore2019}, the Bayes factor for conditional independence based on the Savage-Dickey density ratio \citep{Dickey_1971,WagenmakersEtAl_2010,Bouranis2018,Sekulovski2024}, the ratio of posterior standard deviations, and the effective sample size (ESS) and runtime.
+The overlap index measures similarity between posterior distributions; the Savage-Dickey ratio evaluates evidence for conditional independence; the standard deviation ratio compares posterior uncertainty; and ESS and runtime quantify sampling efficiency and computational cost.